 The 1st Gen Original Xbox Debug Console.

 This Xbox Debug post is going to be more of a blog than an actual technical guide as I go down nostalgia lane here.
 I can’t make it too technical because I don’t want to deal with lawsuits from Microsoft.

 The Xbox Debug Main-board.

 Dusting off some of the old hardware that was in my closet we had a motherboard for an old Xbox Debug unit.
 For those who don’t know what these things are.
-Microsoft gave development companies debug units which had the same amount of ram as the Xbox development PC.
-But allowing devs to transfer their game onto the hard-drive and show others or beta-test on a pseudo Xbox before finally publishing on legitimate Xbox’s.
+Microsoft gave development companies debug units that had the same amount of ram as the Xbox development PC.
+But allowing devs to transfer their game onto the hard-drive and show others or beta-test on a pseudo-Xbox before finally publishing on legitimate Xbox’s.
 Debug kits also sent feedback showing how much ram is being taken during a game, CPU power, etc.